 On the other hand, mess it up, and you may as well flush buckets of cash down the toilet by leaving all of that knowledge untapped.

-Lindy goes way beyond your typical AI tool.
+Lindy goes way beyond your typical AI.
 It's a powerful system crafted to unlock the full value of your company's collected knowledge.

-It creates specialized versions of itself ready to handle specific missions — whether that's building a knowledge base or providing round-the-clock customer support.
+It creates specialized versions of itself that are ready to handle specific missions — whether that's building a knowledge base or providing round-the-clock customer support.

 The Lindy advantage: